liferay/liferay-faces-util/README.md

 # Liferay Faces Util

-This is a library that contains general purpose utilities to support several sub-projects of [Liferay Faces](http://www.liferay.com/community/liferay-projects/liferay-faces/overview).
+This is a library that contains general purpose JSF utilities to support many of the sub-projects that comprise [Liferay Faces](http://www.liferay.com/community/liferay-projects/liferay-faces/overview).

 ## License